YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 travis setup heroku
 ```

-Traditionnaly, you setup a Git remote and each commit is deployed on Heroku (after a `git push`).
+Traditionnaly, you set up a Git remote and each commit is deployed on Heroku (after a `git push`).
-The benefit of using Travis CI is, by design, you only deploy successfull build.
+The benefit of using Travis CI is, by design, you only deploy successful build.

 ### Multi provider issue